 You can learn about Samuel’s experience of his transgender mastectomy in this video.

-If you have any further questions about the types of transgender mastectomy scars or how to care for them after surgery, please make an appointment with the IM GENDER team and we will answer any queries you may have.
+If you have more questions about what mastectomy scars, make an appointment with the IM GENDER team and we will inform you.